 3. Store footage securely

-Any footage collected must be stored securely so unauthorised individuals or third parties cannot access it without consent from the individuals featured (i.e., via a password or biometric identifier).
+Any footage collected must be stored securely so unauthorized individuals or third parties cannot access it without consent from the individuals featured (i.e., via a password or biometric identifier).

-Why might workplace CCTV monitoring be useful for your organisation?
+Why might workplace CCTV monitoring be useful for your organization?

-The need for CCTV monitoring depends on each organisation.
+The need for CCTV monitoring depends on each organization.
 If you have storage units containing valuable items and sensitive information, CCTV may be useful in monitoring access and maintaining a log of activities around these areas.
-Other organisations may choose to only install CCTV following previous security incidents.
+Other organizations may choose to only install CCTV following previous security incidents.

 The monitoring of employees through video surveillance isn't required by the GDPR.
-It is left to the discretion of the data controller (your organisation) to identify a need for CCTV and decide.
+It is left to the discretion of the data controller (your organization) to identify a need for CCTV and decide.

 How can you ensure your CCTV is GDPR compliant?